 CNB diversified activities by taking over construction of working boats (professional fishing boats and maritime surveillance vessels), as well as Lagoon catamarans, now the world leader in cruising catamarans.
 Since 1997, CNB Pro has also built passenger vessels.

 To offer a broader range, CNB developed a new range of 60’ to 80’ semi-custom yachts built with all the skill of CNB’s Yacht Design and Industrialisation Division.
 The Bordeaux 60, designed by naval architects Briand Yacht Design and interior designer Couëdel Hugon Design, was born.

 First ever CNB Rendez-Vous in Palma de Mallorca (Balearic Islands): 8 boats registered to take part.
 By the fourth CNB Rendez-Vous, in Bonifacio (Corsica, France), the fleet had doubled, with 16 boats taking part.

-The CNB semi custom range is expanding with the launch of the CNB 76, the link between the Bordeaux 60 and the one-off superyachts, designed by naval architects Briand Yacht Design and interior designer Jean-Marc Piaton.
+The CNB semi custom range is expanding with the launch of the CNB 76, the link between the Bordeaux 60 and the one-off superyachts, designed by naval architects Briand Yacht Design and interior designers Jean-Marc Piaton and Rafael Bonet.